 About Ernesto Llamas Pamanes

-Ernesto obtained his Master's degree in Biochemistry Sciences at the National Autonomous University of Mexico (UNAM).
-He received his Ph.D. in Biotechnology at the University of Barcelona (UB) and the Center of Research of Agricultural Genomics (GRAG).
-In 2018, Ernesto was awarded an Alexander von Humboldt postdoctoral fellowship to study plant proteostasis mechanisms at the Cluster of Excellence - Cellular Stress Responses in Aging-Associated Diseases (CECAD) in Cologne.
+Ernesto Llamas obtained his Master’s degree in Biochemistry Sciences from the National Autonomous University of Mexico (UNAM).
+He received his Ph.D. in Biotechnology from the University of Barcelona (UB) and the Center of Research of Agricultural Genomics (GRAG).
+In 2018, he was awarded an Alexander von Humboldt postdoctoral fellowship to study plant proteostasis mechanisms at the Cluster of Excellence - Cellular Stress Responses in Aging-Associated Diseases (CECAD).
+Since 2021, Ernesto has been working with Algas Zuccaro’s Lab part of the Cluster of Excellence on Plant Sciences (CEPLAS), where they study proteostasis rewiring during plant-microbe interactions.